-Advanced data structure is a specific type of data structure that is more complicated and detailed than basic data structures.
+Advanced data structure are a specific type of data structure that is more complicated and detailed than basic data structures.
 They are used to organize and store data in a more efficient way.
 There are many different types of advanced data structures, but some of the most common ones include arrays, stacks, queues, and linked lists.

 These MCQ questions of Advanced Data Structure are very useful for the preparation of academic and competitive exams like SSC CGL, IBPS (Clerk & PO), BCA, MCA, UPSC, CA, CS, CMA, CPA, CFA, NET, Banking, and other IT & accounts departments.